xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 Additionally, Yocto/Scene supports face-varying primitives, as `scene_fvshape`, where each vertex data has its own topology.

-Shapes supports tesselation and displacement mapping.
-Shape specify a level of subdivision and can be subdivide elements either linearly or using Catmull-Clark subdivision.
-Shapes also support displacement by specifying both a displacement texture and a displacement amount.
-Differently from most systems, in Yocto/SceneIO displacement is specified in the shape and not the material, that only controls shading.
-Subdivision and displacement are only specified in shapes, but not taken into account when evaluating shape properties.
-For this to happen, shapes have to be tessellated, as shown later.

 **Instances**, represented as `scene_instance`, place shapes in the scene by defining their coordinate frame, a shape index and a material index.
 Through the use of instancing, Yocto/Scen scales well to large environments